ankit-rathi/ankit-rathi.github.io/data-ai-concepts.md

 ![](https://cdn-images-1.medium.com/max/2600/1*sRCwKk2R0w3I8r1rtdu5eA.png){:width="100%"}

 I have been thinking to cover data and AI concepts in a form of a book for quite some time.
-But as Simon Sinek suggests, ‘Start with Why?’.
-The very first question that I asked myself is why I need to write a book on ‘Data and AI’?
-There are several reasons for that:
+But as Simon Sinek suggests, ‘Start with Why?’, it gives you purpose.
+The very first question that I asked myself was why I need to write a book on ‘Data and AI’?
+I pondered over this question for several weeks and then came up with several reasons:

 ![](https://cdn-images-1.medium.com/max/2600/1*elnTky8wOALd51ohPeKWkg.png){:width="100%"}